DylanMeeus/springboot_jwt_blog/_posts/2016-06-09-authenticating-a-user-with-linkedin-in-aspnet-core.markdown

 Clicking on the user's name will take you to the new User Profile page where you can see all the claims for the user listed:

 ![](https://cdn.auth0.com/blog/authenticate-linkedin-aspnetcore/user-profile.png)

+## Sample project

+The sample project for this blog post can be found at [https://github.com/jerriep/aspnet-core-oauth-linkedin](https://github.com/jerriep/aspnet-core-oauth-linkedin).